 Atrial fibrillation (AF) is the most common type of cardiac arrhythmia, affecting an estimated 4.5 million people in the EU.
 AF mainly affects the elderly population and it is estimated that 5-10% of the population above the age of 70 have AF.
-The increasing elderly population is one of the reasons for the expected increase in the prevalence of AF, which in the US has been projected to increase from 2.2 million patients in 2006 to 5.6-15.9 million in 2050.
-The lifetime risk for developing AF is 25% for individuals over 40 years of age.
+The increasing elderly population is one of the reasons for the expected increase in the prevalence of AF, which in the EU and US combined is predicted to be 24 million patients in 2030.
+The lifetime risk for developing AF is above 1/3 for individuals over 55 years of age.

 AF is associated with impaired quality of life, increased rate of hospitalisation, and increased risk of stroke and death.
 AF-related strokes are estimated to account for up to 20% of all strokes, and the expected dramatic rise in the numbers of AF patients predict a major increase in the economic burden of AF.

 AF patients are often treated with antiarrhythmic drugs as well as anticoagulants to prevent stroke, but also invasive ablation techniques such as pulmonary vein isolation are used as a treatment in some AF patients.

 Antiarrhythmic treatment of AF with drugs can be divided into:

 'Acute cardioversion' of AF, aimed to bring the heart back to its normal rhythm (sinus rhythm)